maxhallinan/hemulen.js/README.markdown

 ####Manage data

-When a file is dropped on a drag&#45;and&#45;drop field, Hemulen validates the file against the validation criteria specified for that Hemulen instance.
-If the file is valid, Hemulen places the file in a data structure where it is held until the form is submitted.
+When a valid file is dropped on a drag&#45;and&#45;drop field, Hemulen places the file in a data structure where it is held until the form is submitted.
 Files stored in this data structure are easily accessed and manipulated via the Hemulen API.
 Capabilities include referencing a stored file, removing a file from storage, and associating additional values with a stored file.

 The contents of this data structure are stored in memory.
 The data does not persist across sessions and use of this storage is *limited in every way that memory use in a browser is limited*.
 A large number of files or one file of sufficiently large size will exceed a browser's memory limit.
-Hemulen.js is not a suitable tool for forms that expect large quantities of data.
+Hemulen.js is not a suitable tool for forms that accept exceptionally large quantities of data.

 ####Send data to the server

 Data held in Hemulen's temporary storage and values represented by non-Hemulen form fields are together sent to the server with `multipart/form-data` encoding.
 As is the case with an average form, data is posted as a set of key/value pairs and the key for a non-Hemulen field is the value of that field's `name` attribute.
-Form fields that interact with the Hemulen API (e.g., a file input or a field used to collect a value that is then associated with a file via the Hemulen API) should not be given a name attribute.
-Hemulen generates the keys for all data held in Hemulen storage.
+Form fields that collect values then associated with a stored file should not be given a name attribute.
+Hemulen.js generates the keys for all data held in Hemulen storage.
 Those keys follow this pattern:

     [instance name][element number][property name][file number]

-- `[instance name]`: the value of `options.namespace`
+- `[instance name]`: the value of `config.namespace`;
-- `[element number]`: a single Hemulen instance can be bound to more than one element.
-Stored files are grouped first by Hemulen instance and then by the element on which they are dropped. `[element number]` is the zero-based index of that element in the set of elements to which the Hemulen instance is bound.
-The matched set is ordered by appearance in the DOM.
+- `[element number]`: stored files are grouped first by Hemulen instance and then by the element on which they are dropped. `[element number]` is the zero-based index of that element in the set of elements to which the Hemulen instance is bound.
+The matched set is ordered by appearance in the DOM;
-- `[property name]`: if the value is a file, `[property name]` is "file".
-If the value is not a file, it is a value that has been associated with the file using the Hemulen API method `Hemulen.addData`. `.addData` expects an object containing one or more key/value pairs to be associated with the file.
-When the form is submitted, the key for each of these values will be used as `[property name]`.
+- `[property name]`: refers either to a file or a value associated with a file.
+When referring to a file, `[property name]` is "file".
+When referring to a value associated with a file, `[property name]` is the key for that value;
 - `[file number]`: the zero-based index of a file in the group of files that have been dropped on a drag&#45;and&#45;drop field.
 Values associated with a file will share that file's `[file number]`.

 #####Example